Product Life Cycle

 As a product moves through its life cycle, the daily job description for a product manager also evolves as they work to shepherd the product along.

 During the introduction life cycle phase, a product manager taps into their creativity as they attempt to converge on product-market fit.
 Starting with MVPs and measuring their reception, this stage includes experimenting with various messages, product pricing, and feature combinations to see what resonates with the target audience.

-As usage increases, product managers can dive into the data and try isolating which KPIs are most important for “stickiness” and then testing to see which levers can fuel adoption and retention.
+As usage increases, product managers can dive into the data and isolate which KPIs are most important for “stickiness” and then test to see which levers can fuel adoption and retention.
 Persona definition is another key task during this phase as product teams begin to understand who is using their product and why.

-When a product shifts into the growth life cycle stage, the product manager must establish themselves as the subject matter expert on the product and educate the rest of the company on how it works, who’s using it and how to position and discuss its capabilities.
-Meanwhile, the market itself is now aware of the product category and the challenge shifts from building awareness to steering that demand toward a particular solution.
+When a product shifts into the growth life cycle stage, the product manager must establish themselves as the subject matter expert on the product and educate the rest of the company on how it works, who’s using it, and how to position and discuss its capabilities.
+Meanwhile, the market is now aware of the product category, and the challenge shifts from building awareness to steering that demand toward a particular solution.

-Prioritizing and roadmapping are important, as new features and enhancements are built with the express intention of adding users beyond the initial trove of early adopters, while also ensuring the product can scale well with the influx of additional customers.
+Prioritizing and roadmapping are essential, as new features and enhancements are built with the express intention of adding users beyond the initial trove of early adopters while also ensuring the product can scale well with the influx of additional customers.

 Product managers can’t get lazy with set-and-forget pricing, either.
-Active monitoring of the overall marketplace is required to ensure growth rates continue and remain competitive as new players enter the market while still maintaining healthy margins.
+Active monitoring of the overall marketplace is required to ensure that growth rates continue and remain competitive as new players enter the market while maintaining healthy margins.

 Now that the product is all grown up, product managers are tasked with extending the ride for as long as possible.
 This means reducing the cost of goods sold while beating back competitors anxious to steal away the current customer base.